tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 domains that the DoH server claims authority for are listed in the "dnsZones" key.
 Clients MUST use one of the methods for validating a designation described in {{svcb}} or {{pvd-mutual}}.

-Local deployements that want to designate a resolver for a private name that is not easily signed with DNSSEC MUST provide an alternate method of validating a designation, particularly the one described in {{pvd-mutual}}.
+Local deployments that want to designate a resolver for a private name that is not easily signed with DNSSEC MUST provide an alternate method of validating a designation, particularly the one described in {{pvd-mutual}}.